Ideas for bathroom lighting

 Light up the space around, or inside, your bathroom cabinet with our range of bathroom cabinet lights.
 Install inside the unit to use as task lighting - making it easier to rummage for toiletries or medicines.
 Or fit underneath, or even on the side of the cabinet to create more ambient lighting.

-Traditionally they’ve been quite simple in design, but that’s rapidly changing with semi-flush lighting in particular becoming increasingly ornamental.
 Look for eye-catching, crystal-cut glass designs that add a touch of vintage glamour to the bathroom.

 The IET wiring regulations (the UK’s national standard for safe electrical installation and wiring) divide a bathroom into hazard zones.
 These zones represent the distance from water sources, and as such determine what lighting is safe to use where.
 So for example, a light that is over a shower meets with more moisture than one away much further away from it, and so requires lighting with greater resistance to water.